Whether we realize it or not, social proof affects all of us.

 Marketers have to be crisp with their copy and refine their brand messaging.
 Consumers know that false narratives are increasing so they might be more wary of your marketing messages.
 Brands will need to find a way to verify and add credibility to their messages and marketing efforts, and social proof is a great way to do it!

-3. More consumers are seeking and evaluating user-generated content (UGC) prior to making a purchase
+3. More consumers are seeking user-generated content (UGC) prior to making a purchase

 It’s normal to seek advice from a friend before making a large purchase.
 But what if they don’t know anything about the product?
 You’d likely search for someone who does.